merivale/victor/README.md

 ## 1. The Point

 My project does not fit neatly into existing intellectual paradigms.
 Indeed, it seeks to subvert them.
 Dudman presented his work as a contribution to philosophical semantics, urging that this subject needed to be approached grammatically.
 But the code breaker's methodology is scarcely less radical in grammatical circles than it is in philosophical ones.
 (Many linguists, it is true, have embraced the code *analogy*; but the *methodology* that analogy suggests remains largely untested.)
 I am apt to suspect that philosophers missed the significance of Dudman's ideas largely as a result of failing to appreciate what he meant by "grammar".
 To make matters worse, there is a venerable tradition in analytic philosophy, going right back to Bertrand Russell, of viewing "surface" grammar as positively at odds with the "deeper" logical realities.
-Insofar as there was ever any truth to these worries, they simply reflected bad grammatical theory; and insofar as the grammar was sound, they reflected semantic speculation lazily divorced from empirical fact.
+Insofar as there was ever any truth to these worries, they simply reflected bad grammatical theory; and insofar as the grammar was sound, they reflected dubious logical and semantic speculation lazily divorced from empirical fact.
 For the code breaker, grammar, logic, and semantics are all facets of one and the same scientific enterprise.

 The standard picture in philosophical circles nowadays is that the science of language divides into three parts.
 The first, *syntax*, seeks to uncover the rules governing the construction of grammatical or well-formed sentences.
-The second and third, *semantics* and *pragmatics*, attempt to articulate the meanings of the sentences thus constructed, and the relationship between these two sides of the communicative coin.
+The second and third, *semantics* and *pragmatics*, attempt to articulate the meanings of the sentences thus constructed, and the relationship between these two sides of the communicative coin (the signs and what they signify).
 Semantics is the study of the meanings of sentences *in general*, on the assumption that there are such things, and that they are related *functionally* to the sentences that convey them.
 Pragmatics is the study of the meanings of sentences *in context*, something that is observed to go above and beyond their semantic or *literal* meaning.
 It is generally assumed that this layer of meaning is not functionally determined, and consequently not susceptible to the sort of formal treatment typical of philosophical semantics; the sentence determines a literal meaning, on this view, but that literal meaning then serves (together with other contextual factors) as *evidence for* the pragmatically enriched information.

 When philosophers think of grammar, they think of syntax; grammar, to their minds, is the study of how sentences are formed.
 Grammarians, however, are not in the habit of trying to specify formal syntactic rules of the sort philosophers routinely describe for their artificial languages (with the exception of practitioners of generative grammar, that is, who are in the habit of doing precisely this).
 Moreover, grammarians typically see their remit as extending beyond syntax; into morphology and phenology, for instance, but more importantly for present purposes into semantics as well.
 But the grammatical approach to semantics differs strikingly from the philosophical approach: where philosophers delight in general rules, and tend to downplay their exceptions (or perhaps shrug them off as problems for pragmatics), grammarians prefer to catalogue the several different uses of a given syntactic device, showing little interest in speculation about any deeper regularities that might underlie the surface variety.

 Nowhere is this lack of interest in underlying regularities more striking than in grammatical discussions of the meanings of the inflectional forms of the English verbs.
-The so-called "present tense form", it is said, is used to talk about the present (`"I am hungry"`), the future (`"We are seeing him tomorrow"`), all time (`"Salt dissolves in water"`), and even no time at all (`"Two plus two equals four"`).
-The so-called "past tense form", meanwhile, is observed in talk about the past (`"I was hungry"`), the future (`"We were seeing him tomorrow"`), and what is often diagnosed as "unreality", be it past, present, or future (`"If she had been here yesterday, ..."`/`"If she was here today, ..."`/`"If she came by here tomorrow, ..."`).
+The so-called "present tense" form, it is said, is used to talk about the present (`"I am hungry"`), the future (`"We are seeing him tomorrow"`), all time (`"Salt dissolves in water"`), and even no time at all (`"Two plus two equals four"`).
+The so-called "past tense" form, meanwhile, is observed in talk about the past (`"I was hungry"`), the future (`"We were seeing him tomorrow"`), and what is often diagnosed as "unreality", be it past, present, or future (`"If she had been here yesterday, ..."`/`"If she was here today, ..."`/`"If she came by here tomorrow, ..."`).
 This is all well and good, as far as it goes.
 But to the mind of a truly scientific enquirer, it does not go nearly far enough.
 What we want is a general theory that *predicts and explains* all of these intriguingly different uses.

 When we turn to the philosophers, alas, we are no less disappointed.
 They love their general rules, but conversely tend to show little interest in the tantalisingly varied data of English usage.
 Philosophical theories of tense and time achieve regularity simply by stipulation.
 And if these stipulations don't match the English language?
 Well, that just goes to show how messy natural languages are (more work for pragmatics, I suppose), how misleading the grammar of English is, and what a good thing it is that Frege and Russell set us on the track of developing clear and precise artificial languages in which to conduct our business instead.

 We can do better.
 And the way to do better is to embrace the code breaker's methodology.
 Philosophical semantics treats languages as functions from sentences to their (literal and context-independent) interpretations, with the inputs to those functions coming from the quite separate field of grammar or syntax.
 I suggest that they are approaching the problem the wrong way around.
 Languages should be modelled as functions in precisely the *opposite* direction, as codes for processing messages into sentences.
 Syntax and semantics would then no longer be separate subjects, but one and the same: the function that connects sentences to their interpretations is also the function that generates those sentences in the first place.

 By modelling the function in my preferred direction, therefore, we have a way of bringing semantic theories directly into contact with the observable data.
 These theories can no longer ignore or dismiss the words English speakers use to convey their messages, as problems for grammar or pragmatics.
-Consequently my approach promises the best of both worlds: the formal rigour and quest for general theory typical of modern analytic philosophy, but with the kind of attention to empirical detail that we find in contemporary grammatical enquiry.
+Consequently my approach promises the best of both worlds: the formal rigour and quest for general theory typical of modern philosophical semantics, but with the kind of attention to empirical detail that we find in contemporary grammatical enquiry.
 Nor is this an empty promise.
 Building on Dudman's work, I have developed *a unified theory of tense and time in English*, which reduces all of the surface variety observable in the use of the finite forms of the English verbs and modals to the interplay of just a handful of very simple rules.
 If Dudman and I are right, then English is neither the capricious system grammarians often describe, nor the irregular mess philosophers typically assume.
 It is an elegant, precise, and formally specifiable code.

 There is also another, more specific reason why the direction in which we model the semantic function matters, and it is based on the phenomenon of ambiguity.
 The decision to treat the message as a function of the sentence forces us into an uncomfortable theoretical position, whereby ambiguous sentences are, from the semantic point of view, quite simply impossible.
 This may be fine for unambiguous artificial languages, but since the sentences of natural languages are typically rife with ambiguity, philosophers have no option but to offer syntactic or pragmatic accounts of this - as they see it - messy and unwelcome feature of the real world.
 I argue (though not here) that these accounts are unsatisfactory.
 What we need are *semantic* explanations of ambiguity.
-By modelling languages as codes, i.e. as functions in precisely the *opposite* direction, semantic explanations of ambiguity become possible.
+By modelling languages as codes, i.e. as functions from messages to sentences, semantic explanations of ambiguity become possible.
 The explanation in general is that the encoding function of an ambiguous language is not one-to-one, but many-to-one.
 In other words, ambiguous languages are *lossy* codes, which do not preserve in their output strings all of the information in their input messages.
 More than this, however, by articulating the English encoding function, we are able to see precisely how and why various English ambiguities arise.

+(The obverse of ambiguity is the phenomenon of *stylistic variance*, whereby the same information is encoded in more than one sentence.
+Stylistic variance includes optional abbreviations (`"She is not hungry"`/`"She's not hungry"`/`"She isn't hungry"`), word order (`"He left yesterday"`/`"Yesterday he left"`), and a few other as well.
+It poses no threat to the code analogy.
+It simply means that we must build stylistic as well as informational choices into the code.
+The better to focus on the latter for now, my model does not yet include any stylistic variables, insisting on just one "canonical" output for every infomational combination.
+In a later iteration, however, I do intend to add some stylistic arguments to my function.)

 ## 2. The Source